 The following example procedure explains how a SelectionChange event works.
 It executes whenever the user makes a new selection on the worksheet:

 Private Sub Worksheet_SelectionChange(ByVal Target As Range) Cells.Interior.ColorIndex = xlNone With ActiveCell .EntireRow.Interior.ColorIndex = 40 .EntireColumn.Interior.ColorIndex = 40 End With End Sub

-Whenever a user selects a worksheet cell, the entire column and row will be shaded to make it easily identify.
-For example, if a user selects cell B5, then whole column(B column) and whole row(5) of this cell will be shaded.
+Whenever a user selects a worksheet cell, the entire column and row will be shaded to make it easily identifiable.
+For example, if a user selects cell B5, then the whole column(B column) and whole row(5) of this cell will be shaded.
 See the figure below: